20 Best Blue Mountains Walks (Hiking Guide)

 The Three Sisters

-The scenic walking trail to the Three Sisters from Echo Point in Katoomba may be short, but there are many highlights along the way.
+The scenic walking trail to the Three Sisters from Echo Point in Katoomba may be short, but it’s packed with highlights.

-There are a couple of excellent lookout points to explore before arriving at the Honeymoon Bridge, which connects to the first of the Three Sisters.
+Along the way, you’ll find several excellent lookout points before reaching the Honeymoon Bridge, which connects to the first of the Three Sisters.

-The walk starts at the stone archway next to the Information Centre at Echo Point.
-It’s an easy and well-maintained path, although there is a challenging bit at the end where you have to do a small section of the Giant Stairway.
+The walk begins at the stone archway next to the Information Centre at Echo Point.
+While the path is easy and well-maintained, there’s a challenging section at the end where you’ll need to tackle part of the Giant Stairway.

 More information: Three Sisters Walk.